Top Sandals for Foot Pain: End Your Foot Pain Now

 While you shouldn’t necessarily discount physical shoe stores, the fact of the matter is that physical retail stores just don’t have the same amount of stock as an online store.

-Online shops can offer many different shoe options, so you will have a much higher chance of finding sandals that you like—and that actually fit—when you shop online.
+Online shops can offer many different shoe options, so you will have a much higher chance of finding shoes that you like and that actually fit when you shop online.

-Just remember to check out reviews of the site before you purchase in order to make sure that it is a legitimate site or to spot any potential customer service issues—like late deliveries—that will have you looking elsewhere for your shoes.
+Just remember to check out reviews of the site before you purchase in order to make sure that it is a legitimate site or to spot any potential customer service issues; like late deliveries that will have you wishing you bought your shoes elsewhere.

 One of the most common concerns that you may have as someone who experiences foot pain is the answer to this sensible question: should I be wearing orthotic inserts with my sandals if I have foot pain?